cschin2812/taskassignprogram/README.md

 ### 1.4 Create Task (`/Task/Create`)

-- Fill in title, description, due date, status, priority, assignee(only can assign to group member, so pls make sure member accept to join group).
+- Fill in title, description, due date, status, priority, and assignee.
+  (Assignee must be a member of the group.
+Ensure the member has accepted the group invitation.)
 - Save to create task under the active group.

 ### 1.5 Edit Task (`/Task/Edit/{id}`)